Data Processing Addendum

 9. LIABILITY.

 9.1.
-Each party and all of its Affiliates’ liability, taken together in the aggregate, arising out of or relating to this DPA, whether in contract, tort, or under any other theory of liability is subject to the “Limitation on Damages” section of the Agreement.
+Each party and all of its Affiliates’ liability, taken together in the aggregate, arising out of or relating to this DPA, whether in contract, tort, or under any other theory of liability is subject to the “Limitation on Damages” section of the Underlying Agreement.

 9.2.
 The parties agree that Invicti will, subject to the liability limit in section 9.1, be liable for any breaches of this DPA caused by the acts and omissions of its Sub-processors to the same extent Invicti would be liable if performing the services of each Sub-processor directly under the terms of this DPA.